Published: 07 August 2020

-This guidance summarises what an under-served group is, a roadmap suggesting intervention points to improve inclusion, examples of under-served groups and example barriers to inclusion.
-It then provides a suggested framework of questions to guide the deliberations of funders, researchers and delivery teams as they design and assess clinical research proposals, and ends with examples of good practice and other resources to guide teams seeking to engage with, and improve inclusion of, under-served groups in clinical research.
+This guidance summarises what an under-served group is, a roadmap suggesting intervention points to improve inclusion, examples of under-served groups and barriers to inclusion.
+It then provides a suggested framework of questions to guide the deliberations of funders, researchers and delivery teams as they design and assess health and care research proposals, and ends with examples of good practice and other resources to guide teams seeking to engage with, and improve inclusion of, under-served groups in health and care research.

 What is an under-served group?

-The INLCUDE project work settled on the term ‘under-served group’ as the term preferred by stakeholders – most particularly by those from under-served groups.
+The NIHR-INCLUDE project identified the term ‘under-served’ by diverse stakeholders including patients and the public as the most appropriate term through a consensus workshop.
+The term has subsequently been adopted by the NIHR and more widely.
 The term reflects the perspective that the research community needs to provide a better service for people in these groups – the lack of inclusion is not due to any fault of the members of these groups.
 The term ‘under-served’ reminds us of this perspective in a way that alternative terms such as ‘underrepresented’ do not.

-The work of the INCLUDE project shows that there is no single definition for an under-served group.
+The work of the NIHR-INCLUDE project shows that there is no single definition for an under-served group.
 Some key characteristics that are common to several under-served groups are:

 - Lower inclusion in research than one would expect from population estimates